 Like all PTAs, traveling physical therapist assistants work under the supervision of physical therapists to guide patients through exercise and rehabilitation programs designed to improve strength, mobility, and dexterity.
 Traveling PTAs do everything from measuring and recording their patients’ progress to helping them use exercise equipment.
 They also frequently assist with warm-up and cool-down activities like stretching and massage.

 Where Do Traveling Physical Therapist Assistants Work?

 Traveling physical therapist assistants usually work short-to-medium-term contracts, around eight to 12 weeks at a time.
-Depending on their areas of expertise, traveling PTAs may work within hospitals, walk-in clinics, dedicated rehabilitation facilities, or in private-practice PT clinics.
-Traveling physical therapist assistants may rely on their own network to secure contracts, or partner with healthcare staffing companies who coordinate where and when they’ll be assigned to work.
+Depending on their areas of expertise, traveling PTAs may work within hospitals, walk-in clinics, dedicated rehabilitation facilities, or private-practice PT clinics.
+Traveling physical therapist assistants may rely on their own network to secure contracts or partner with healthcare staffing companies that coordinate where and when they’ll be assigned to work.

 Traveling Physical Therapist Assistant Duties